 NOTE: You cannot add XPath in place of a CSS selector.

 - Make sure that the CSS selector path of the element to track is specified correctly.
 You can either specify the CSS selector path using the ID of the element, preceded by a hash(#)) or the associated class (preceded by a dot(.)).

-NOTE:VWO will not track any conversions if the element has a dynamic
+NOTE:VWO will not track any conversions if the element has a

-the path in goal settings.
+to specify the path in goal settings.

-For example, in the screenshot below, #VWO-test-container-1 is the CSS
+For example, in the screenshot below, #VWO-test-container-1 is

 - For a Split URL test, make sure that control and variation have the same CSS selector path for any click on the element goals.
 However, if the CSS selector path is different for control and variations, add the selector paths for every element separated by a comma.